-If you are travelling to Florence and have a chance to go on a trip around Tuscany’s hilltop towns, make sure you pay a visit to Certaldo, a fascinating medieval hamlet in the heart of the Elsa valley.
+If you are travelling to Florence and have a chance to go on a trip around Tuscany’s hilltop towns, make sure you pay a visit to Certaldo, a fascinating medieval hamlet in the heart of the Val d'Elsa.
 Certaldo is without a doubt one of the most charming towns in Tuscany, situated approximately 35 kilometres southwest of Florence and 45 kilometres from Siena.
 Its name comes from the Latin term “cerrus altus”, which means “a rise covered in oak trees” and its origins date back to Etruscan times.

 We can divide Certaldo into "Certaldo Bassa" and "Certaldo Alta".
 The first part is the newest area of the town, located in the lower zone, while the latter is the old part where you can find more of the major sights.